marcosp-araujo/Tower2csv/README.md

 1 - netcdf_dir = Directory of netcdf files (string).

-2 - year = Year of data to be joined and converted (number).
+2 - save_dir = Directory to save the .csv (string).

-3 - save_dir = Directory to save the .csv file (string).
+3 - save_file = Name of the .csv file to be saved (string).

 DATA EXAMPLE

   Data from the OWEZ offshore meteorological tower are used exemplify the Tower2csv applicability.
-You can find some OWEZ-database example files in the "owez" folder within this repository.
-The whole OWEZ database can be downloaded in the following link:
+You can find data from other sites in the following link:

   https://talltowers.bsc.es/access-the-data

-  To download the data, search for "Egmond aan zee" in the field "Tower name".
-Then, click at the station in the map, and after that, click in "Access to data: b2share".
-Then, you will download the "owez.zip" file.

 NETCDF DATA STRUCTURE